71% of B2B researchers begin with a generic search instead of looking for a particular company.

 B2C buyers are often focused in to fulfilled individual needs.
 They may worry more about how easy it is to buy your products or services or their income.

 On the other hand, in B2B, “customer” can mean many things.
 They may have distinct concerns, hobbies, and aspirations.
 Stakeholders include high-level purchasers, end-users, and their respective buying and legal departments.
 Spending time getting to know a customer simplifies account management and sales.
 Everyone involved in the account, not just the decision-maker, must work to establish and maintain positive connections.
-Read this to know about the different business models.
+Read this to learn about the different business models.

 There are typically three stages to the B2B buyer’s journey: awareness, consideration, and decision.
 Knowledge of your target personas’ purchasing habits and customer segmentation is essential for all three phases.